Our events

 Participate in events that focus on how we perceive, talk about and experience ageing.

-The Network was kicked off in October 2023 by the Leeds University Horizons Institute and since then, we have held six interdisciplinary events with well over 200 participants from various disciplines and sectors.
+The Reimagine Ageing Network was kicked off in October 2023 by the Leeds University Horizons Institute and since then, we have held eight interdisciplinary events with around 350 participants from various disciplines and sectors.
 The Network has also ignited a great deal of networking that will hopefully result in cross-disciplinary collaboration to the benefit of later-life health and wellbeing.

 • Healthy Ageing, Digital and Healthcare Technology (keynote speaker: Dr Thomas Jackson, Associate Professor and Visiting Consultant in Geriatric Medicine, Institute of Inflammation and Ageing – University of Birmingham)

-• Quality of life and Healthy Ageing and Society (keynote speaker: Professor Debora Price, Professor of Gerontology, Sociology – University of Manchester)
+• Healthy Ageing and Society (keynote speaker: Professor Debora Price, Professor of Gerontology, Sociology – University of Manchester)

 Unlocking the power of data science to improve wellbeing in later life – 20 June 2024